 Business associates

 Some attackers target business associates of larger healthcare organizations.
 Associates are third-party organizations that work alongside insurers or clinical facilities.
-But partner organizations sometimes fail to audit third parties to verify their security processes.
+Partner organizations sometimes don’t audit third parties to check their security processes.

 Poor security is a problem because business associates regularly handle patient data.
 They may also allow access to the networks of their partners.
 And if attackers steal credentials, they can pose as legitimate associates.